ofekrotem/OOP-Task4/README.md

 ## Credits
 Background music - https://www.youtube.com/watch?v=iqvmCgNrcpw&t=96s
 Music played on close in the middle of the game - Moshiko Hen
-Music played on close when game is over - Alon Litai ז"ל
+Music played on close when game is over - Alon Litai